 Because compiling large portions of the world map data to YAAC binary format can take considerable time (possibly literally days of processing time), a short-cut has been provided to copy already-compiled map data from the YAAC author's website.
 This option is available through the File->OpenStreetMap->Download Pre-Imported Tiles menu choice, and selects downloading the map data for a specified area around the area you are currently viewing.

 If you are going to import the OpenStreetMap data yourself, first you must obtain a copy of the OpenStreetMap dataset in bzip2'd XML format (filetype ".osm.bz2") or Google protocol buffers format (filetype ".osm.pbf") from the OpenStreetMap website or one of its mirrors or torrents.
-Note that the complete planetary dataset (as of November 2017) is over 64GB of size in bzipped format or 39GB in protocol buffer (PBF) format, so expect it to take a long time to download; alternatively, use a subset datafile (pre-segmented by one of the mirror websites) appropriate to the geographical area you are interested in.
+Note that the complete planetary dataset (as of November 2018) is over 71GB of size in bzipped format or 42GB in protocol buffer (PBF) format, so expect it to take a long time to download; alternatively, use a subset datafile (pre-segmented by one of the mirror websites) appropriate to the geographical area you are interested in.
 To assist you in finding the websites with OpenStreetMap data, the File->OpenStreetMap->Download OpenStreetMap Extract Dataset menu choice is available to steer your web browser to some of the OpenStreetMap websites.

 Secondly, you need a system with YAAC installed and at least 126GB of free disk space after downloading the OSM dataset (assuming the full planetary dataset; smaller sets will still need at least 42GB), to buffer the temporary files used to geographically segment the OSM dataset into tiled subsets that are efficient to scan through for rendering.
 At the present OSM dataset size, 114GB of the full planetary size will be recyclable after the import completes.
 Also, you will need to run YAAC with a non-default larger memory heap size of at least 1200MB (so your computer will need at least 2GB of RAM to perform well).
 Due to the heap thrashing caused by the more efficient protocol buffers file format, you will also need to set the initial heap size (-Xms) to the same value as the maximum heap size (-Xmx); the Java garbage collector has a problem with the particular memory utilization patterns of the PBF file importer and may cause spurious failures.
 Note that you can copy the compiled map data (or tiles thereof) to other smaller computers after the compilation is completed, as long as they are running the same version of YAAC.
 Note that different releases of YAAC may change the compiled format in incompatible ways; to correct such problems, simply re-import the map data.

 Ensure that your installation of YAAC is configured to place the tile directory in a disk partition that meets the above prerequisites for free space.
 Then select the File menu.
-OpenStreetMap submenu, and the Import Raw OSM Map XML File menu choice.
+OpenStreetMap submenu, and the Import Raw OSM Map File menu choice.
 This will display a file selection dialog:

-Select the OpenStreetMap dataset file (in compressed OSM XML format) that you wish to import.
+Select the OpenStreetMap dataset file (in compressed OSM XML format or protocol buffer format) that you wish to import.
 Then, adjust the import bounding box settings for the rectangular portion of the planet you wish to extract from the OSM file; this allows you to not waste disk space and considerable processing time compiling parts of the OSM data that you will never use.
 Then click the Open button to begin the import.

 A progress dialog will now be displayed, reporting the statistics of importing the file, including counts of OpenStreetMap changesets, nodes, ways, and relations read from the input file and written to tile files.